cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/index.rst

 - :doc:`Metrics: <metrics>` retrieving metrics for system and user Applications (user-defined metrics)
 - :doc:`Monitor: <monitor>` checking the status of various System and Custom CDAP services
 - :doc:`Transactions: <transactions>` interacting with the Transaction Service
-- :doc:`Adapters: <adapter>` obtain the available Application Templates and Plugins, and create, delete, and manage the lifecycle of Adapters.